dadonc/TagNest/_notes/ProgressReports.md

 * Implemented a modal to confirm the deletion of items
 * Added a context menu to the main grid which allows users to open the item in OS file explorer, delete the item or edit the item
 * Added a icon and decided on a name for the application: "TagNest"
-* Replaced Electron's default "About" window with a basic custom one, added a link to the settings screen (not yet implemented) in the menu bar
+* Replaced Electron's default "About" window with a basic custom one, added a link to the settings screen (not yet implemented) to the menu bar
+* Started with the functionality to add highlights to bookmarks

+Plan for the next two weeks:
+* Finish the functionality to add highlights to bookmarks
+* Start with the functionality to add highlights to videos
+* Work through week 8 of the module material and start planning the poster